Terms of service for PocketLaw

 PROPERTY AND INTELLECTUAL PROPERTY RIGHTS

-You must not tamper with, attempt to gain unauthorised access to, modify, hack, repair or otherwise adjust any of our material, hardware, source-codes or other information for any purposes.
+You must not tamper with, attempt to gain unauthorised access to, modify, hack, repair or otherwise adjust any of our material, source-codes or other information for any purposes.

 No failure or delay by either party in exercising any right under the Terms will constitute a waiver of that right.
 No waiver under the Terms will be effective unless made in writing and signed by an authorised representative of the party being deemed to have granted the waiver.